2020 Poultry Mortality Management Program

 Eligible farmers receive 90% cost-share.
 Farm Freezers LLC and Greener Solutions LLC are offering a $100 rebate per freezer unit purchased through this program, along with a collection fee rebate of $100 per flock for one year after installation.

-Apply by June 15 for first priority.
+Apply by December 9 for first priority.
 Applications are taken on an ongoing basis, and are processed once per month.
-Subsequent batch dates will occur on the 3rd Friday of every month, and applications are competitively ranked.
+Subsequent batch dates will occur every month, and applications are competitively ranked.

 State Cost-Share Assistance